foss-xtensa/FreeRTOS-Kernel-Partner-Supported-Ports/Cadence/Xtensa/readme_xtensa.txt

      as such, the exclusive access option is subsequently required
   4. Unrelated to SMP, 1 timer per core <= EXCM_LEVEL and
      1 software interrupt per core <= EXCM_LEVEL are required
-  5. Xtensa C library (xclib) software support is required

-- SMP support requires Xtensa toolchain version RJ-2025.5 or newer.
+- SMP support requires Xtensa toolchain version RJ-2025.5-p1 or newer.

 - SMP mode is disabled by default for all configs.
 SMP mode is enabled by defining configNUMBER_OF_CORES > 1.
 For the Xtensa Demo suite, this